 Article 15.0: SUPPORT FOR OTHER ORGANIZATIONS

 MEMBERSHIP---The Alliance may become a member of other Texas or national organizations and pay applicable and necessary membership dues only when such membership would further the purpose and mission of the Alliance and when sufficient funds for such dues have been budgeted.
-Upon a written proposal of membership from a GCD Member to the Secretary of the Alliance with a copy to the Executive Director, the matter will be placed on the agenda of the next quarterly business meeting of the Alliance.
-An affirmative vote of two-thirds of the members present at the meeting where the vote occurs is required to approve the membership in the organization.
+Upon a written proposal of membership from a GCD Member to the Secretary of the Alliance with a copy to the Executive Director, the matter shall be placed on the agenda of the next quarterly business meeting of the Alliance.
+An affirmative vote of two thirds of the members present at the meeting where the vote occurs is required to approve the membership in the organization.

 FINANCIAL ASSISTANCE---The Alliance may contribute financial assistance to an organization for the purpose of research or studies related to groundwater conservation or management in Texas only when such contribution would further the purpose and mission of the Alliance and when sufficient funds for such assistance have been budgeted.
-Upon a written proposal of support, including the proposed amount of financial assistance and a summary of benefits to TAGD and its members, from a GCD Member to the Secretary of the Alliance with a copy to the Executive Director, the matter will be placed on the agenda of the next quarterly business meeting of the Alliance.
+Upon a written proposal of support, including the proposed amount of financial assistance and a summary of benefits to TAGD and its members, from a GCD Member to the Secretary of the Alliance with a copy to the Executive Director, the matter shall be placed on the agenda of the next quarterly business meeting of the Alliance.
 An affirmative vote of two-thirds of the members present at the meeting where the vote occurs is required to approve the financial assistance proposal.

 NON-MONETARY SUPPORT---The Alliance may lend non-monetary support to a groundwater research effort or project related to groundwater conservation or management in Texas only when such support would further the purpose and mission of the Alliance.
 Upon a written proposal of support from a District Member to the Secretary of the Alliance with a copy to the Executive Director, the Executive Committee may vote on whether or not to provide the non-monetary support as described in the proposal.